 Degrees highly valued by Microsoft include Software Engineering, Computer Science, Data Science, and Computer Engineering.
-Additionally, popular degrees at Microsoft also include degrees in Business Administration, law, business, math, and cybersecurity degrees.
+Other popular degrees at Microsoft also include degrees in Business Administration, law, business, math, and cybersecurity degrees.

 Even though it’s one of the metrics, your GPA won’t matter much at Microsoft, so there’s no need to worry about that.
 Furthermore, it’s also possible to land a job without a degree, but only for entry-level jobs.

 Tip: Staying updated with Microsoft’s evolving technologies is paramount.
 Engage in continuous learning, perhaps by taking advanced courses on platforms like Pluralsight or Microsoft Learn, particularly in emerging fields like AI or Quantum Computing.

 How hard is it to land an interview at Microsoft?